yli131/brainGRL/README.md

 Code to run: step4_post_analysis2_SC_2_FC.py

 Comprehensive investigatation of the results from the 10-fold experiments w.r.t each model architecture.
 Plot the results regarding FC reconstruction MSE, subject classification precision, recall and F1-score, together with the training time.
-Introduce a criteria to compare the performance of all the architectures trained and determine 3 models with top performance for the high-resolution \lambda search in the next step.
+Introduce a criteria to compare the performance of all the architectures trained and determine 3 models with top performance for the high-resolution λ search in the next step.

 ==========================================================

-#### Step 5: \lambda search
+#### Step 5: λ search

 Code to run: step5_main_lambda_search.py

-Do an extensive search by testing the lambda values within a range on the same 10 folds used previously of the 3 selected models in the previous step.
+Do an extensive search by testing the λ values within a range on the same 10 folds used previously of the 3 selected models in the previous step.

 ==========================================================